lendway/lendway.github.io/index.md

 Teaching is a great passion of mine!
 At Stanford, I will be the instructor of record for a course entitled Liberalism and Populism in the American Political Economy.
 At Yale, I obtained Yale's Teaching Certificate and served as a graduate teaching fellow for six courses: Capitalism and Crisis, Introduction to American Politics (twice), Introduction to Comparative Politics, Introduction to Statistics, and Strategic Models of Politics.

-At Yale, I served as a Lead Editor for the Yale Journal of Health Policy, Law, and Ethics, a Content Editor for the Yale Journal of International Affairs, and a Co-Coordinator for the Yale Institute for Social and Policy Studies Graduate Policy Fellows Program.
-I was also a Visiting Editor for Princeton's Journal of Public and International Affairs.

 I received a Bachelor's of Business Administration at William and Mary as well as a Master's of Public Administration at the University of Pennsylvania.
 Before starting the PhD program at Yale, I completed a Leadership Development Program at a Fortune 500 company called Amerigroup (now part of Elevance Health).
 I also served as the Faculty of Health Sciences Program Coordinator and Office of Undergraduate Studies Business Manager at Virginia Tech.